 Several other explorers, many of them French, visited New Zealand in the years after Cook’s first visit.
 The most important of these was Jules Sébastien César Dumont d'Urville.
 He sailed through the dangerous French Pass in the Marlborough Sounds and investigated the east coast of the North Island.

 Another French explorer who reached New Zealand was Marc Joseph Marion du Fresne.
-His ships anchored in the Bay of Islands in early 1773.
+His ships anchored in the Bay of Islands in mid-1772.
 But Māori tribal groups in the area were at war, and the presence of the French made matters worse.
-Marion du Fresne and 25 others were killed.
+Marion du Fresne and 24 others were killed.

 Later discoveries about New Zealand’s geography were made by the sealers, whalers and missionaries who visited during the 1800s.